 Some of the advantages of the profometer test can be listed as follows:

 1. The test is very quick and can be completed in a short period of time.

 2. The rebar detector or the profometer is light in weight and portable.

 Some of the limitations of the profometer test can be listed as follows:

 1. The test results can be affected by a number of factors such as binding wire, close spacing of bars etc.

 2. Recalibration may be required for the rebars in excess of the distance of 32mm.

-3. The thickness of concrete cover may be altered in case special cements or admixtures are used.
+3. The thickness of the concrete cover may be altered in case special cement or admixtures are used.